 Look for meat-based protein sources in the first few ingredients listed on the package.
 Be sure to start off with a puppy formula if your dog is young, like this poodle-specific one:

 Royal Canin Breed Health Nutrition Poodle Puppy Dry Dog Food contains the precise protein level to support poodle hair growth, maintain digestive health and balance gut flora.
-It’s perfect for puppies from eight weeks to 10 months.

 Blue Buffalo Life Protection Formula Natural Puppy Dry Dog Food is specially formulated for puppies, with fatty acids DHA and ARA for cognitive function and eye health.